Monty/worldle_archive/worldle-archive.md

 # Worldle Archive

 The goal of the geography puzzle [Worldle](https://worldle.teuteuf.fr) by
 @teuteuf is to name a country in six or less guesses given only its outline.
-I really enjoy playing it, but there is no way to play the ones I've missed.
+I really enjoy playing it, but it lacks a way to play ones I've missed.

-Until @teuteuf includes a way to play previous days' puzzles, you can use the [Wayback Machine](https://web.archive.org/web/*/https://worldle.teuteuf.fr/) to play older ones, but it's missing a number of puzzles prior to Feb 6, 2022.
+Until @teuteuf includes a way to play previous days' puzzles, you can use the [Wayback Machine](https://web.archive.org/web/*/https://worldle.teuteuf.fr/) to play older ones.
+However, it's missing a number of puzzles prior to Feb 6, 2022.

 Have fun playing!